-NB: An attentive reader might note that the necessity to implement locking has not disappeared: there must be a component in the system that performs a locking read of the resource version and its subsequent change.
+NB: An attentive reader might note that the necessity to implement some synchronization strategy and strongly consistent reading has not disappeared: there must be a component in the system that performs a locking read of the resource version and its subsequent change.
 It's not entirely true as synchronization strategies and strongly consistent reading have disappeared from the public API.
-The distance between the client that sets the lock and the server that processes it became much smaller, and the entire interaction now happens in a controllable environment, being free from the problems we've described earlier.
+The distance between the client that sets the lock and the server that processes it became much smaller, and the entire interaction now happens in a controllable environment.
+It might be a single subsystem in the form of an ACID-compatible database or even an in-memory solution.